 I spoke to Chris* who spent Christmas on his own last year, after breaking up with this girlfriend.

 “The reality that I was going to be alone for Christmas was quite intimidating to me.
 I’d spent the previous two years with my ex-girlfriend, as my parents are older and go abroad to spend the festive season in the sun.
 By the time my girlfriend and I split up, it was too late and expensive to go with my parents.
-I was initially so worried about being alone, picturing myself eating a pitiful dinner-for-one, and having no one to pull crackers with.
+I was initially so worried about being alone and could felt very lonely, picturing myself eating a pitiful dinner-for-one, and having no one to pull crackers with.
 I was getting myself into a bit of a depressive funk about it, until someone mentioned volunteering to me.

 “It made me realise that I have a lot to be grateful for, and being helpful and compassionate for other people on such an important day way better than any Christmas TV rerun.”